blueaviation024/GeoFS-Airport-Announcer/README.md

 # GeoFS Airport Announcer
-An addon that adds airport announcements in GeoFS
+An addon that adds airport announcements in GeoFS.
+It has buttons to announce pre-boarding,boarding and final call.